Unboxed-Software/solana-course/content/token22-metadata.md

 ```

-Lastly, let's look at `index.ts`.
+Now let's look at `index.ts`.
 This is where we will add our code.
-Right now it just sets up a `connection` and initializes a keypair for us to use.
+Right now, the code sets up a `connection` and initializes a keypair for us to use.

-This keypair, which we called `payer`, will be responsible for every payment we need throughout the whole process.
-Also, this payer keypair will hold all the authorities, like the mint authority, mint freeze authority, etc. We can use a different keypair for the authorities other than the payer keypair, but for the sake of simplicity, we will stick to the same one.
+This keypair `payer` will be responsible for every payment we need throughout the whole process. 'payer' will also hold all the authorities, like the mint authority, mint freeze authority, etc. We can use a different keypair for the authorities other than the payer keypair, but for the sake of simplicity, we will stick to the same one.

 Remember that you can use your own keypair path if you choose by providing your keypair's path in `initializeKeypair`.

 If you'd like to use your own local validator, be sure to change the Connection constructor to something like this:
 ```ts